Alex-Sa-Ms/A3M-Messaging_Middleware_With_EO/Tese/Spur-of-the-moment Problems.md

 # What to do when a link has incoming messages and close() is invoked?
 ## Solution 1
 - Provide the link reference in an event to the `customHandleEvent()` which allows the queue to be drained if required by the socket semantics.

+# Linking process should include incarnation number
+## Rationale
+If socket A establishes a link with socket B, closes the link and attempts to link again, what prevents messages from the previous link establishment from interfering with the current link?
+For instance, a flow control message providing/removing credits.